Jessica A. Kennedy

 Assistant Professor of Management

 Jessica Kennedy is an assistant professor of management in Organization Studies.
 She joined Owen in 2014 from The Wharton School of the University of Pennsylvania.

 Professor Kennedy researches power and status hierarches.
 She is interested in how groups allocate power and status to individuals, and how power and status affect individuals' decisions.
 Her research has found that overconfidence biases the allocation of status in groups.

-She also examines ethics in organizations.
-Her research has found that women's negative reactions to ethical compromise lower their interest in business careers and that stereotypes about women's competence in negotiations leads women to be targets of deception.
+She examines ethics in organizations.
+Her research has found that women's negative reactions to ethical compromises lower their interest in business careers and that stereotypes about women's competence in negotiations lead women to be targets of deception.

 Professor Kennedy has published in top journals, including Organizational Behavior and Human Decision Processes, the Journal of Personality and Social Psychology, and Social Psychological and Personality Science.
 She won the INFORMS/Organization Science Dissertation Proposal competition in 2011.

 Professor Kennedy teaches MGT 342: Leading Teams and Organizations and MGT 448: Negotiation.

 Prior to her academic career, Kennedy worked in investment banking.
 She executed leveraged buy-outs at Goldman Sachs in New York and San Francisco.
 She also worked in mergers and acquisitions at Lazard in New York.
 She is originally from Texas.

 Ph.D., Haas School of Business, University of California, Berkeley, 2012